 In the early 2000s, property values were rising at a rapid rate and bringing with it newfound home equity.
 As property values rose and mortgage rates dropped, the temptation to refinance and take cash out became irresistible for many.
 This financial transaction is not so affectionately known as “using your home as an ATM.”
 It's officially known as a cash out refinance.

 This is not to say that everyone who cashed in on their home equity used the money frivolously.
 Many used these funds to pay medical bills or education expenses as a last resort.
 Regardless, refinancing to take out cash can be a very risky proposition.
 Some of those who did a cash out refinance are still underwater or worse, lost there homes.

-Nearly 10 years after the bubble began to burst and while many are still underwater, some homeowners are coming up for air.
-If you bought a home in the last two or three years, you probably have equity in your home.
+We are 12 years past when the bubble began to burst.
+Some homeowners are still underwater.
+Others are coming up for air.
+If you bought a home in the last seven or eight years, you probably have equity in your home.
 Property values have been rising and interest rates are low.
 Sound familiar?

 According to real estate website Zillow, home values in the Sacramento region were around $193,000 in July of 2013.
-Four years later home values in the same region are around $292,000.
-If you put 10% down on a $193,000 home in July of 2013, you probably have about $118,000 in equity!
-For many, this is like cash burning a hole in your pocket and with rates still historically low, many can’t resist tapping into their equity.
-Proceed with caution.
+Five years later, home values in the same region are around $316,000.
+If you put 10% down on a $193,000 home in July of 2013, you probably have about $160,000 in equity!
+For many, this is like cash burning a hole in your pocket and with rates still historically low, many can't resist tapping into their equity.